-The number of year one positions available for 2017/18 is 109 (99 for Maritime residents (Nova Scotia, New Brunswick and Prince Edward Island) and 9 for non-Maritime residents); 72 seats in the Maritime pool will be assigned to the Halifax campus and 30 seats to the St. John campus; all permanent residents of New Brunswick will attend the St.John campus and the government of New Brunswick is responsible for defining residency status.
-One additional position is available for a dental student who after completing the MD program plans to specialize in oral maxillofacial surgery.
-In 2016/17 there were 99 positions filled by residents of the Maritime Provinces.
-Canadian citizens/permanent residents or visa students may apply.
+The number of year one position available for 2018/19 is 109 (99 for Maritime residents (Nova Scotia, New Brunswick and Prince Edward Island), 9 for non-Maritime residents and 1 for Aboriginal Student); 78 seats in the Maritime pool will be assigned to the Halifax campus and 30 seats to the St. John campus: all permanent residents of New Brunswick will attend the St.John campus and the government of New Brunswick is responsible for defining residency status.
+Foreign students are not eligible for apply, however, Foreign students with supernumerary foreign contracts under contract with foreign governments/institutions are accept.

 - Not considered

 - Interview will take place at both the Halifax and Saint Join campuses during one weekend in November each year.
 Currently all Maritime residents who meet the minimum academic requirements (GPA, course load, MCAT and CASPer) will be offer an interview.
 Your interview will be scheduled on either a Saturday or a Sunday and will take place at either the Halifax or Saint John campus.
 The scheduled interview will run for approximately two hours during the morning or afternoon.